Karting European Championship: European Nations' Championship (1962–1976)

-Senior direct-drive classes (1972–present)
+Senior classes (1970–present)

-Direct-drive classes have been contested at the European Championship since its inaugural 1972 edition, when it was won by Italian driver Gabriele Gorini in the 100cc class.
+Senior classes have been contested at the European Championship since its inaugural 1970 edition, when it was won by Belgian driver François Goldstein in the 100cc class.

-Primary direct-drive class (1972–present)
+Primary senior class (1970–present)

-Since 2016, the primary direct-drive class has been Original Kart (OK).
+Since 2016, the primary senior class has been Original Kart (OK).
 The class was previously called KF2, replacing KF1 as the primary class in 2010.
 KF1 had been called Formula A (FA) and Super 100 (FS100) from 1988 to 2006, which had been run secondary to its Super sub-class (FSA) and Formula K (FK) until 2000.
 FSA was the premier class from 1993 until its demise, with FK holding this honour from 1982 to 1992.

-Marco Ardigò holds the record for most primary direct-drive European Championships, with four consecutive titles from 2005 to 2008 with Tony Kart.
+Marco Ardigò holds the record for most primary senior European Championships, with four consecutive titles from 2005 to 2008 with Tony Kart.